rusoto/rusoto/AWS-CREDENTIALS.md

 let auto_refreshing_provider = rusoto_credential::AutoRefreshingProvider::new(provider);
 ```

-#### Credential refreshing

-Credentials obtained from environment variables and credential files expire **ten minutes** after being acquired and are refreshed on subsequent calls to `credentials()`, a method from the `ProvideAwsCredentials` trait.

-IAM instance profile credentials are refreshed as needed.
-Upon calling `credentials()`, the provider will determine if they are expired or not.
-If expired, it attempts to get new credentials from the metadata service.
-If that process fails, an error will be returned.
-The IAM credentials expiration time comes from the IAM metadata response.

 #### Local integration testing of IAM credentials

 Edit the relevant `address`/IP locations in [credential/src/container.rs](credential/src/container.rs) and [credential/src/instance_metadata.rs](credential/src/instance_metadata.rs).